Despite the wanton destruction of nature by humans, we live in a planet that is unparalleled for its natural beauty.

 Serengeti is famous for the largest unaltered mass annual migrations of millions of Zebras and wildebeests that occur mainly along the ‘western corridor’ to lake Victoria.
 It was named a UNESCO World Heritage site in 1981.

 Sequoia National Park

-Located in southern Sierra Nevada, Sequoia National Park is a largest national park in u.s, covering an area of 631 square miles of forested mountains.
-Sequoia National Park is famous for giant sequoias with their large cinnamon colored trunks that grow on the Sierra Nevada range’s western slope.
+Located in the southern Sierra Nevada, Sequoia National Park is the largest national park in u.s, covering an area of 631 square miles of forested mountains.
+Sequoia National Park is famous for giant sequoias with their large cinnamon-colored trunks that grow on the Sierra Nevada range’s western slope.

 Considered one of the largest national parks in the world, Tassili n’Ajjer (“Plateau of rivers”) is a national park in southeastern Algeria.
 It is a large plateau located in Sahara desert that encompasses an area of over 28,000 square miles.
 Tassili n’Ajjer is named a UNESCO World Heritage Site in 1982 for its renowned collection of prehistoric cave art.

 Over 15,000 drawings and inscriptions depict climate change, the movements of people and animals and the evolution of human civilization in Sahara desert from 6000BC to the first centuries.
 This site also boasts of unique geological formations that create “forests of rock” out of sandstones that have eroded over centuries.

 The largest national park in Europe, Vatnajökull National Park covers an area of over 14,141 km2, encompassing nearly 14% of Iceland.
 Surreal vistas formed by a varied landscape of rivers, glacial ice, caves, and volcanic and geothermal activity, make this park a huge tourist attraction.

 The park is home to Vatnajökull, which is Europe’s largest glacier, and ten large volcanoes, including eight that are subglacial.